The-UnknownHacker/saycheese/tutorial.md

 is that I can't possibly tell you how to optimize for every single platform.
 Although, if you're looking for a way to get into Assembly programming, make sure to check out Hack Club's own [Some Assembly Required](https://github.com/hackclub/some-assembly-required), an approchable introduction to assembly.

+If you're building for Linux and you're stuck on getting the ELF file smaller than 3kB, take a look at this [incredible guide](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html) to ELF size optimization!

 ## HTML+JavaScript